 - How much time does a single line last?

-- What is the maximum values of
+- What are the maximum values of

 sx